Stop pushing people into poverty and get serious about job creation

 Instead of pushing people into grinding poverty, the Government must get serious about job creation, through schemes like the Future Jobs Fund and by using its considerable public procurement power to ensure that we get young people into apprenticeships and provide others with paid work and decent career advancement.

 Ministers must also take seriously the impact of low pay on local economies.

 The more people who are forced to rely on inadequate levels of tax credits because their employers pay poverty wages, the fewer people there are spending in local economies.

 In places like Wigan, where small businesses collectively are the biggest employer, the combined impact of low-pay is devastating, causing job losses and restricting growth in the local economy.

 That the Bill will have appalling consequences for the very poorest in society, whether they are in or out of work, is self evident, but the politics of the debate is genuinely shocking.
 To seek to use divide and rule politics – pitting the working poor against the unemployed - simply does not wash when Ministers have never once tried to explain how it is fair that people seeking work will get a rise of just 72p a week while, from April, millionaires will get a tax cut worth £2058 a week.

 Every MP who voted for the Bill has an income of at least £65,000.
 That most of them voted for this Bill was shameful; that a minority sought to demonise people who need support was shocking; but for some Conservative MPs to laugh and joke as the debate unfolded was the biggest insult of all.

-- Policy areas: A Social State, Inequality
+- Policy areas: Welfare state, Inequality

 - Projects: A Social State for 2015